natereid72/armory/agent.md

 The Agent can use a kubeconfig file loaded as a K8s secret (This is only appropriate when the agent runs in a separate cluster from the target cluster), or as a service account in the cluster it resides in.
 Running Agent in the target cluster with a service account is the preferred model.

-## Step 1: Agent Clouddriver plugin installation
+## Step 1: Agent Clouddriver Plugin Installation

 This step is performed in the cluster Spinnaker service is running in.
 You will add the Clouddriver plugin and expose it as type `LoadBalancer` on gRPC port `9091`.
 In step 2, the Agent will be configured to communicate with Clouddriver.